MCT-master/mct-master.github.io/_posts/2025-05-15-karenij-Frankenfender.md

 ---
 ## Introduction

 In  recent years I have become increasingly aware of the ethical questions surrounding the technological landscape and my role within it as a creator.
-Specifically, I have recognized the environmental impacts of instrument production and the urgent need for responsible practices in the industry.
-As I implement changes toward sustainability in my daily life, it feels natural to extend these practices into my research.
+Specifically, I have recognized the environmental impacts of instrument production and the urgent need for responsible practices in the community.
+As I work on being more sustainable in my daily life, it feels natural to bring these practices into my research.
 In my thesis I have established a framework that aims to illuminate pathways for the creation of digital musical instruments that prioritizes sutainability and accesibility.
 The framework and subsequent case study, Frankenfender, not only exemplifies innovative design, but also reflects a broader cultural shift toward valuing reusability and inclusivity within the digital luthier community.
 <br>

 ## The Ecofeminist Digital Luthier Framework